The Girl behind the Mirror

 “Out of the question, Lucy,” Mum interrupted.
 “There’s no way we can afford this.
 It’s way out of our price range.”

-Mum look shocked.
+Mum looked shocked.
 “Twenty euro?
 Why that’s impossible.
 There’s no way it could be that price.
-We’ve looked at dressers all morning and they are all at least…”
+We’ve looked at dressers all morning, and they are all at least…”

 Lucy looked at Mum.
 Mum looked at Lucy.

 Later that evening, Lucy was in her bedroom, sitting at her new dresser, running her fingers over the smooth mahogany.
 Finally, something to take her mind off the awful purple-spotted wallpaper mistakenly chosen for her bedroom in a fit of “artiness”.
 She couldn’t help smiling at herself in the mirror.
 She looked again at the engraving on the brass plate.

 What a curious inscription, she thought to herself.
 I wonder why it’s there?
 Well, I should at least try to get to know it, she concluded.